hansmdalton/hansmdalton.github.io/_pages/openings.md

 # Open positions

 We are in the process of getting started at the University of Kansas - but we are always open to hear interest from driven, qualified biologists interested in working with us.
 The lab opens in August 2024.
-While we do not have official job postings (yet), they will be posted here when available.
+Official job postings will be linked here when available.

 <strong>PhD</strong>: Once opened, we will accept students through the <a href="https://molecularbiosciences.ku.edu/">Department of Molecular Biosciences</a> at the University of Kansas.